Clinics

 Seminar

-The course will be conducted through weekly seminars held at LDF’s headquarters (40 Rector Street, New York) or remotely and in fieldwork opportunities.
-This course will be co-taught by two LDF lawyers.
+The course will be conducted through weekly seminars held at LDF’s headquarters (40 Rector Street, New York) and fieldwork opportunities based on LDF cases and matters.
+The seminar component is co-taught by two LDF lawyers.
 The seminar will meet weekly for two hours.
-Readings include law review articles and other texts by scholars in the field of civil rights, education, law enforcement, political theory, voting rights, and racial justice.
-We will also be joined by guest lecturers who include the leading thinkers, organizers and litigators in the relevant fields of practice.
+Readings include court filings and opinions, case-related documents, law review articles, and texts by scholars in the field of civil rights, education, law enforcement, political theory, voting rights, and racial justice.
+We will also be joined by guest lecturers who include the leading thinkers, organizers, and litigators in the relevant fields of practice.

-Additionally, students will have access to LDF’s archival case material (most of which is not yet available to the public).
+Additionally, students will have access to LDF’s archival case material (some of which are not yet available to the public).
 Using these resources, students will analyze the various lawyering strategies used to achieve racial and economic justice, provide educational equity, ensure equitable access to the political process, and promote fair and effective policing and law enforcement.

-Students will also participate in case rounds, simulations, and other legal practice skills trainings.
+Students will also participate in case rounds, simulations, or other legal practice skills trainings.

 Qualifications for Applicants